Judas Maccabaeus (Handel): Part 2

 The people have been victorious, but Judas is concerned that vanity will cause the people to claim victory for themselves.
 When news arrives that the Seleucid commander Gorgias is preparing to enact revenge, the people's joyous mood gives way to wailing and dejection (Ah! wretched Israel!).
 Again Judas rallies the people (Sound an alarm) and insists that the pagan altars must be destroyed and that false religions must be resisted.

 Part 3

 Victory has finally been achieved for the Jewish people (See, the Conqu'ring Hero Comes!).
 News arrives that Rome is willing to form an alliance with Judas against the Seleucid empire.
 The people rejoice that peace has at last come to their country (O lovely peace).

 First performance

-The first performance took place on 1 April, 1747 at the Royal Opera House, and Judas Maccabaeus became one of Handel's most popular oratorios.
+The first performance took place on 1 April 1747 at the Royal Opera House in London, and Judas Maccabaeus became one of Handel's most popular oratorios.
 The General Advertiser (issued on the day prior to the concert) announced the event as:

 The performers in this original 1747 production included: